Skip to content

 # Detach immediately (don't stream output)

-terok run myproj "Refactor the database layer" --no-follow
+terok task run myproj "Refactor the database layer" --no-follow

 # Use a specific provider

-terok run myproj "Fix the auth bug" --provider codex
+terok task run myproj "Fix the auth bug" --provider codex

 The command creates a new task, starts a container, runs the agent with the given prompt, and streams the output.
 When the agent finishes, the task is marked as completed and a diff summary is printed.